hackclub/some-assembly-required/README.md

 Line by line you’d translate the recipe until you have a new recipe for your friend to use.
 You’d take the first measurement, 2 cups of flour (assembly language), convert it to grams (the assembler), and then write the converted recipe to use 68 grams of flour (machine code).
 Look at you go - you’re the assembler here!

-**(COMMENT 🐣: I think this does a good job of explaining the role of an assembler but maybe a language example might be better?
-Cuz it technically is like two different languages?
-Eg. It's like if you have a cake recipe written in English (acting as the assembly language), and you want to convert it to French (acting as machine code) for your friend (acting as the computer).
-Line by line you’d translate the recipe until you have a new recipe for your friend to use.
-You’d take the first measurement in English 2, convert it to French, and write the converted recipe in French.
-Now your friend can understand the instructions!
-Look at you go - you’re the assembler here!)**

 You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like this in binary (we will talk about [what binary is](#binary) a little bit later):

 ```